-HMGT 223 FUNDAMENTALS OF BAKING (3 CR)
+FUNDAMENTALS OF BAKING (3 CR)

-Upon successful completion of this course, the student should be able to demonstrate an understanding of bakeshop production as it relates to the basic principles of ingredients, measurements, mixing, proofing, baking and final presentation.
+This course covers bakeshop production as it relates to the basic principles of ingredients, measurements, mixing, proofing, baking and final presentation.
 In addition, the student will be able to identify the various types of baking equipment used in the preparation of bakeshop products.
 The class includes lecture and participation.
 1 hr. lecture, 2.5 hrs. lab/wk.